jaytee-padilla/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+ReactJS is an open-source JavaScript library that's used for building user interfaces specifically for single page applications.
+It’s used for handling the view layer for web and mobile apps.
+React also allows us to create reusable UI components

 - [ ] What does it mean to _think_ in react?

+Thinking in React means to view each piece of a webpage as a potential reusable component.
+These reusable component pieces are stitched together via React

 - [ ] Describe state.

+State is an object that represents the parts of the app that can change.
+Each component can maintain its own state, which lives in an object called this.state

 - [ ] Describe props.

+Props is shorthand for "properties" and it stores state within other components.
+Props is also immutable.

 ## Project Set Up